What do David’s instruments reveal about worship today? Do David’s instruments have a place in true worship?

 What wisdom and motives would God have His followers use to discern what is right for Christian worship?
 Would God have told His worshipers what music is for true worship?

 David’s Worship and True Worship

 What did Jesus say about worship?
-Jesus revealed true worship in John 4 as he expressed, “Woman, believe Me, the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father” (John 4:21).
-Why did Jesus say that worship would no longer be on that Samaritan mountain or in Jerusalem?
-Jesus taught that worship must now remain in spirit and Truth (John 4:23–24).
-David established God’s worship in Jerusalem.
-He set the orders of the Levites with their worship including music with singing and specific musical instruments.
+Christ revealed true worship in John 4 as he expressed, “Woman, believe Me, the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father” (John 4:21).
+Why did Jesus say that worship would no longer be on that Samarian mountain or in Jerusalem?
+David brought the temple worship to Jerusalem.
+However, Jesus taught that worship must now remain in spirit and Truth (John 4:23–24).
 Why is true worship different from David’s worship in Jerusalem?

 Jesus and True Worship

 Jesus distinguished true worship from worship in Jerusalem.
-The Temple of God changed from physical to the spiritual Temple, the Church (1 Cor 3:16; Eph 2:21).
-Likewise, the worship also changed from physical to spiritual (1 Pet 2:5).
+The temple of God changed from the material temple to the spiritual temple, which is the church (1 Cor 3:16; Eph 2:21).
+Likewise, the worship changed from physical to spiritual (1 Pet 2:5).
 The priesthood of Levites and their physical worship ceased.
 They were the only ones commanded to worship with David’s musical instruments (Heb 7:12).
-Christians are the priests of God’s spiritual Temple, the Church, in which true worshipers offer spiritual offerings unto God (1 Pet 2:5).
+Christians are the priests of God’s spiritual temple, the church, in which true worshipers offer spiritual offerings unto God (1 Pet 2:5).
 With Christ as the atoning offering for sin (Heb 9:22–26), Christians offer spiritual sacrifices of good deeds including praise that is the fruit of their lips (Heb 13:15–16).
 The true worshipers make melody in their hearts to the Lord (Eph 5:19).